 ‘What shall we wear on safari in South Africa?’

-‘What shall we wear on safari in South Africa’ (or any other African destination we offer) is a question often asked by our clients.
-The answer to this varies very much by season, and to some degree, by the type of safari.
+‘What shall we wear on safari in South Africa?’ (or any other African destination we offer).
+Our clients often ask us about packing a few weeks before their safari.
+The answer to this varies very much by season.
+And to some degree, by the type of safari.

 Download our Insider Guide to What to Wear on Safari for the ‘full monty’ & useful packing lists…

 Otherwise keep reading!
-Below I summarize some essential pointers for people travelling in the African autumn months from late March to May…
+Below I summarize some essential pointers for people travelling in the African autumn months from April to May…

 This blog post is written by Cedarberg Africa, a specialist Safari company for Southern and East Africa.
 Contact us if you would like us to assist you with your Africa safari planning…

 The ‘shoulder months’ of Autumn and Spring are always a tricky one as far as packing is concerned.
 And a safari in Africa is no exception.
 Temperatures can vary dramatically within an average two week trip.
 So the boy scout motto of ‘be prepared’ is apt.

 I recommend that you still bring plenty of hot weather clothing – t-shirts, short-sleeved tops, shorts or pedal pushers, swim gear.
 This is especially the case if you are spending time in the Kruger and KwaZulu Natal.
 Or in Southern Africa safari destinations such as Botswana, Victoria Falls, Zambia, Zimbabwe.